stevencombs/retrocombs.github.io/_drafts/BLOG POST - A Mac user's guide to the Chromebook.md

 The results will appear as the second result.
 The first result will perform a Google search for the query.
 This is very handy!

-Missing are immediate search results for items such as showtimes, weather, stocks, etc. Inclusion of these results would make the search box a more useful and robust tool that is on par with other Mac launch/search tools such as Spotlight, Alfred and Launchbar.
+Missing are immediate search results for items such as showtimes, weather, stocks, etc. I've become use to these in the iPhone [Google App](!itu).
+Inclusion of these results would make the search box more useful and on par with other Mac launch/search tools such as Spotlight, Alfred and Launchbar.

-# Chrome Browser
+# Browser
-If you use the Chrome Browser on your Mac the transition to a Chromebook will be much easier.
-As long as you log into your Google account while using Chrome and have all your data sync...
+If you use the Chrome Browser on your Mac the transition to a Chromebook will be a breeze.
+As long as you log into your Google account while using Chrome on the Mac, and data sync on, all your bookmarks, passwords, apps, etc will sync to your new Chromebook.
+Adding additional items to your Chromebook will then transfer back to your Mac Chrome browser almost instantaneously.
+I won't go into a review of the Chrome browser, but will say that using it on both the Mac and on the Chromebook, I prefer using it on the Chromebook.

+# Applications
+On of the things I noticed from my previous use of Chrome OS from two years ago is that the Chromebook now has true applications.
+Before, applications almost exclusively lived online and required a Wi-Fi connection.
+And while most apps you find in the Web Store are nothing more than bookmarks to online apps, more and more of them are now true native apps.
+The Web Store even has a new area devoted to these [offline apps](http://goo.gl/u5Dpq).

+Apps are easy to install and the experience is very similar to the Mac App Store.
+Search for an app and hit the Free or Cost button.
+The app is immediately installed.
+You don't even have to enter your password again for free apps as you do on the Mac App Store.
+Once installed, the app icons appear in the Apps launcher locate on the shelf.
+Appearance of the icons is similar to the Applications icon found on the OS X Dock.
+A simple click of the icon will load the app.

+# Shelf
+The Shelf is similar to the Dock in OS X. As mentioned above, it contains the Apps launcher and can store any app shortcuts you place on it.
+Like the dock, it can auto-hide and change positions to either the bottom, left or right of the screen.
+One think I wish you could do with the Shelf is use it as a place to store commonly used bookmarks.

+Once an app is on the shelf, there is another useful feature, open as window

+# Screen shots
+Macs make it easy to take a screen shot using the following keyboard combinations:

+xxx - capture screen
+xxx - capture area

+Chromebooks contain the same feature but use these keyboard combinations:

+xxx - capture screen
+xxx - capture area

+The Chromebook provides a notification after each capture.
+This notification also provides and option to copy the recently captured image to the clipboard.
+Actual files are saved in your default file location as demonstrated in the [Files](#Files) section above.

-# iCloud is a life-saver
+# iCloud
+If you want access to your iWork files, you will be happy to know that the online version of iWork works well on a Chromebook.
+Given the cloud nature of the Chromebook, the two are a perfect fit.

 # Fullscreen

-# Tabs (Pin and Unpin)
+While full screen mode is consistent, multiple spaces are not a part of the install.

+In later posts I'll share some more tips and tricks when using your Chromebook to supplement your Mac use.
+This post simply covers the basics.